How do I work out my staff’s annual holiday pay like ANZAC Day?

-All your employees are entitled to a minimum four weeks’ paid holidays per year.
-Employees become entitled to annual holidays after 12 months of continuous employment and then after every following 12 months of employment.
+Annually, your employees are entitled to four weeks’ minimum paid holidays.
+They become entitled after their first 12 months of continuous employment.
+Then, their entitlement period is every following 12 months of employment.

-You are required to determine an employee’s entitlement to annual holidays based on what genuinely constitutes a week for each employee.
-In some cases, it will be clear what a week is, as this will be specified in the employment agreement or your employee will work a fairly regular number of days/hours each week.
+An employee’s entitlement is determined by what genuinely makes up their work week.
+In some cases, it will be clear what a week is, as this will be in the employment agreement.
+Or, it will be clear as your employee work fairly regular hours or days.

-Where your employees hours and days vary, then what a genuine working week is for that employee can only be determined at the time the annual holidays are taken.
-You and your employee should first try to work out whether there is a pattern to the employee’s work that could be used as the basis for defining what a working week is for the employee.
-If this is not possible, one option is to define a week as an average number of days/hours determined over a suitable number of weeks prior to the holidays being taken.
+But if an employee’s hours and days vary, then what defines a working week can only be determined when the annual holidays are taken.
+In the first instance, you and your employee should try to work out whether there is a pattern to their work.
+This is to define the employee’s working week.
+If this isn’t possible, you can define a week as an average number of hours or days, over a suitable number of weeks, prior to the holidays being taken.

 Payment for annual holidays

-Payment for annual holidays is generally at the rate of the greater of:
+Payment for annual holidays is generally at the rate of the greater of the following rates:

-- the ordinary weekly pay at the start of the holiday or
+- The ordinary weekly pay at the start of the holiday.

-- the employee’s average weekly earnings for the 12-month period just before the end of the pay period before the annual holiday is taken.
+- Or, the employee’s average weekly earnings for the 12-month period.
+The 12-month period is from just before the end of the pay period, before the annual holiday is taken.

 Ordinary weekly pay

-Ordinary weekly pay is everything an employee is normally paid weekly under the employment agreement.
-For many employees, ordinary weekly pay is clear because they are paid the same amount each week.
+This is what an employee is normally paid weekly, under the employment agreement.
+For many employees, ordinary weekly pay is clear, because they are paid the same amount each week.
 If it isn’t possible to work out ordinary weekly pay, use the following formula:

-- from that date, go back: – four calendar weeks, or; – if the pay period is longer than four weeks, go back the length of the pay period
+- From that date, go back four calendar weeks.
+Or if the pay period is longer than four weeks, go back the pay period’s length.

-- deduct from the gross earnings any payments that are irregular or the employer doesn’t have to pay, and
+- Deduct from the gross earnings any payments that are irregular.
+Also deduct any payments the employer doesn’t have to pay.

 Average weekly earnings

-Average weekly earnings is the employee’s gross earnings over the 12 months just before the end of the last payroll period before the annual holiday is taken, divided by 52.
+This is the employee’s gross earnings over the 12 months, divided by 52.
+Look at the 12 month period just before the end of the last payroll period, before the annual holiday is taken.

-Work out both the ordinary weekly pay and the average weekly pay at the commencement of every annual holiday, the higher of the two is the payment rate to be used.
+At the start of every annual holiday, work out both the ordinary weekly pay, and the average weekly pay.
+Then use the higher of the two as the payment rate.

-Working out annual holidays in an employee’s final pay
+How do I work out annual holidays in an employee’s final pay?

-At the end of an employee’s employment, there are two ways to calculate payment for annual holidays.
+At the end of an employee’s employment, there are two ways to work out payment for annual holidays.

-Employment ends before they have completed their first 12 months of service
+If employment ends before completing the first 12 months of service:

-Employment ends after becoming entitled to annual holidays
+If employment ends after becoming entitled to annual holidays:

 There are two amounts to be calculated, which are added together to get the total annual holiday payment to be made.

-- The first amount to be calculated is the greater of ordinary weekly pay or average weekly earnings for the annual holidays the employee has become entitled to, as if the holidays were being taken at the end of the employment.
+- Average weekly earnings for the annual holidays the employee has become entitled to, as if the holidays were being taken at the end of the employment.
 The 12 months prior to leaving are used to establish average weekly earnings.

-- The second amount to be calculated is annual holiday pay for the period since the employee last became entitled to holidays.
+- The second amount is annual holiday pay for the period since the employee last became entitled to holidays.
 This is calculated at 8% of the employee’s gross earnings since their last entitlement.
 Remove any annual leave already taken.

 Example: Calculation of final payment for annual holidays

 Stacey has been employed for one year and six months.
-She leaves employment on 12 May, and the last date she became entitled to annual holidays was 12 November.
-Stacey has already used one week of annual holidays, so has three weeks remaining at the end of her employment.
-In relation to annual holidays, Stacey is entitled to payment for:
+She leaves employment on 12 May, and the last date she was entitled to annual holidays was 12 November.
+Stacey has already used one week of her annual holidays, so she has three weeks remaining at the end of her employment.
+Thus, Stacey is entitled to payment for:

-- the three weeks of annual holiday remaining from her four week entitlement from November at the rate of the greater of average weekly earnings or ordinary weekly pay, plus
+- The three weeks of annual holiday remaining from her four week entitlement from November.
+This rate should be the greater of her average weekly earnings, or ordinary weekly pay.

-- 8% of gross earnings for the six month period between 12 November and 12 May.
-Gross earnings for the 8% calculation includes the holiday pay calculated above for Stacey’s three weeks of unused holidays.
+- PLUS, 8% of gross earnings for the six month period between 12 November and 12 May.
+Gross earnings for the 8% calculation includes the holiday pay calculated above, for Stacey’s three weeks of unused holidays.

 Published in the 10th August 2020 edition of Talking Shop.

-It seems that every time a public holiday comes around, there’s lot of scratching of heads, wondering what to pay staff and why.
+When a public holiday comes around, there’s a lot of retailers wondering what to pay their staff.